bullet-db/bullet-db.github.io/docs/ui/usage.md

     To understand what this means, refer to the [explanation here](../ws/examples.md#normalized-rank-error).
 You can also refer to the help in the Result Metadata section.

-!!! note "Wouldn't it be nice to graph these?"

-    This is in the works!
-We plan to add pivoting and graphing as a general option in the results pages.
-Feel free to follow [the issue here](https://github.com/yahoo/bullet-ui/issues/24).

 ## Top K

 Top K lets you get the most *frequent items* or the *heavy hitters* for the values in a set of a fields.